rick-r/marriage-figaro-norway/captions.md

 che stamane a me deste
 a madama cantate.

-Well of course".
+  Well of course.
   Why don't you show us your film?

 LA CONTESSA:
 Chi n'è l'autor?

-Who's the director?
+  Who is the director?

 SUSANNA:
 Guardate: egli ha due braccia
 di rossor sulla faccia.

   He's the one currently blushing.